dema501/user-management-demo/backend/README.md

 make generate-types
 ```

-it will generate the typings in `../frontend/src/app/models/user.model.tmp.ts`.
-Rename the file by removing '.tmp' extension and validate the generated types before committing changes to version control.
+it will generate the typings in `../frontend/src/app/models/user.model.ts`.
+Validate the generated types and run frontend unit tests with `yarn test` before committing changes to version control.

 ## Project Highlights